geonetwork/doc/source/maintainer-guide/production-use/index.rst

 On Tomcat 9, define an AJP Connector on port 8009 in server.xml.

 A common challenge in production use is the fact that Java only has a limited set of root certificates that it trusts natively.
 This causes problems if GeoNetwork tries to access a secure server which has a certificate not trusted by Java.
-An administrator has to explicitely `load the certificate in to the Java keystore <https://stackoverflow.com/questions/4325263/how-to-import-a-cer-certificate-into-a-java-keystore>`_.
+An administrator has to explicitly `load the certificate in to the Java keystore <https://stackoverflow.com/questions/4325263/how-to-import-a-cer-certificate-into-a-java-keystore>`_.

 Data folder
 -----------